bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-matrix.md

 We will nest inside the first row loop another loop reperesanting our columns.
 That way we will have the control to create as many dots as we wish in our canvas and the power to control them individually.

-Once the Matrix is defined, we will be able to recall the different methods we created in the past and any new one that can help us go in any new direction we want.
+Once the Matrix is defined, we will be able to recall the different methods we created in the past and any new one that can help us go in any new direction we wish to take.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/rJVqwSqFQ)